-Destiny 2’s Iron Banner is back for the first time in Season of Arrivals and it comes with 2 reprised weapons and armor from Year 1.
+Destiny 2’s Iron Banner is back for the second time in Season of Arrivals and it comes with 2 reprised weapons and armor from Year 1.

 Iron Banner continues to struggle.
 It is supposed to be a pinnacle PVP activity in Destiny 2, yet most people see it as a chore needed to grab 4 pinnacle rewards.
-Iron Banner does need a revamp.
-It desperately needs brand-new loot and rewards and why not a new game mode too.
+This time around, Iron Banner does include two “new” exciting weapons the chase: the Forward Path auto rifle and the Foul’s Remedy sidearm need a revamp.

-That said, Iron Banner is a reliable source of high stat armor, and for that reason alone, you should definitely pay Lord Saladin a visit and spend some time in Iron Banner.
+On top of that, Iron Banner remains a reliable source of high stat armor, and for that reason alone, you should definitely pay Lord Saladin a visit and spend some time in Iron Banner.

 Before we get started:

 - Iron Banner starts on Tuesday, August 4, 2020, at 10 AM PDT

 - And ends on Tuesday, August 11, 2020, at 10 AM PDT

 This means you’ll have an entire week to complete the seasonal quest and farm high stat Iron Banner armor.

 It was disappointing to learn that Season 11’s Iron Banner armor is again a reprised armor set from Year 1.
 If you’re a somewhat new Destiny 2 player, this won’t be an issue for you but if you’re a veteran, I feel your disappointment.